transloadit/uppy/website/src/docs/transloadit.md

 The `@uppy/transloadit` plugin can be used to upload files to [Transloadit](https://transloadit.com/) for all kinds of processing, such as transcoding video, resizing images, zipping/unzipping, [and much more](https://transloadit.com/services/).

-> If you're okay to trade some flexibility for ergonomics, consider using
+> If you’re okay to trade some flexibility for ergonomics, consider using
 > the [Robodog](/docs/robodog/) Plugin instead, which is a higher-level abstraction for
 > encoding files with Uppy and Transloadit.